Tutorial¶

 is an artifact suitable for

-describe the overall evidence for the safety or un-safety of a system for a
+human consumption that presents the overall evidence for the safety or un-safety of a system for a particular use case.

-Safety cases are also generated by applying Methods
+Like measurements, safety cases are generated by running a Methods

 , but the methods that produce safety cases are

 implemented as Jupyter notebooks.
-The notebooks generate output documents
+The notebook generates an output document

 consisting of formatted text, figures, tables, and other multi-media content.